What is Anunnaki?

 What the word actually means

-Anunnaki (sometimes Anunna, Anunnaku) is a Sumerian compound: anu — the sky god — plus a possessive ending.
+Anunnaki (sometimes Anunna, Anunnaku) is a Sumerian compound.
+Anu is the sky god; the rest is a possessive suffix.
 The cleanest literal translation is the offspring of An or those of princely seed.
-It is not, as is sometimes claimed in popular sources, those who came down from the heavens to Earth — the Sumerian word for to descend is not in the term.
+Popular sources sometimes claim it means those who came down from the heavens to Earth, but the Sumerian word for to descend does not appear in the term.

-In the cuneiform record, the Anunnaki are the great gods of the pantheon: An (sky), Enlil (storm and command), Enki (water, wisdom, creator-of-humans), Ninhursag (mother goddess), Inanna (love and war, later Ishtar), Utu (sun), Nanna (moon).
-They preside over the cosmic order, distribute the me — the divine decrees by which civilisation runs — and judge the dead in some texts.
-They are the first organised pantheon in the human written record.
+In the cuneiform record, the Anunnaki are the great gods of the pantheon: An (sky), Enlil (storm and command), Enki (water, wisdom, and creator of humans), Ninhursag (mother goddess), Inanna (love and war, later Ishtar), Utu (sun), Nanna (moon).
+They preside over the cosmic order and distribute the me, the divine decrees by which civilisation runs.
+They also judge the dead in some texts.
+They represent the first organised pantheon in the human written record.

 The mainstream reading

-Academic assyriology treats the Anunnaki as the central deities of the Sumerian and later Mesopotamian religious system — read alongside the Greek Olympians or the Hindu Vedic pantheon.
-The texts in which they appear (the Atrahasis epic, the Enuma Elish, the Eridu Genesis, the Sumerian King List) are treated as religious literature, not as historical chronicle, and their kinship and conflict narratives are interpreted as the foundational mythology of the world's first urban civilisation.
-The Wikipedia article on the Anunnaki and the Oracc Mesopotamian Gods database represent this reading.
+Academic assyriology treats the Anunnaki as the central deities of the Sumerian and later Mesopotamian religious system.
+They sit alongside the Greek Olympians or the Hindu Vedic pantheon as the foundational mythology of an ancient civilisation.
+The texts in which they appear, including the Atrahasis epic, the Enuma Elish, the Eridu Genesis, and the Sumerian King List, are treated as religious literature rather than historical chronicle.
+Their kinship and conflict narratives are read as the mythology of the world's first urban civilisation.

-The Ancient Origins essay Who Were the Anunnaki, Really? is the index's clearest written statement of the textually-disciplined critical position.
-Useful as a corrective to the readings below.
+The Ancient Origins essay Who Were the Anunnaki, Really?↗ is the index's clearest written statement of the textually-disciplined critical position.
+It is useful as a corrective to the readings below.

 The Sitchin reading

-In 1976, Zecharia Sitchin published *The 12th Planet*, the first volume of what became the seven-volume Earth Chronicles.
-Working from his own translations of the Sumerian and Akkadian texts, Sitchin argued that the Anunnaki narrative is not mythology but a literal historical record: that the gods of Sumer were a flesh-and-blood astronaut civilisation from a twelfth body in our solar system called Nibiru, on a 3,600-year orbit; that they came to Earth around 450,000 years ago to mine gold; and that they genetically engineered Homo sapiens as a worker species to do the mining for them.
+In 1976, Zecharia Sitchin§ published *The 12th Planet*↗, the first volume of what became the seven-volume Earth Chronicles.
+Working from his own translations of the Sumerian and Akkadian texts, Sitchin argued that the Anunnaki narrative is not mythology but a literal historical record.
+In his reading, the gods of Sumer were a flesh-and-blood astronaut civilisation from a twelfth body in our solar system called Nibiru, on a 3,600-year orbit.
+They came to Earth around 450,000 years ago to mine gold.
+They then genetically engineered Homo sapiens as a worker species to do the mining.

 Sitchin's translations are rejected by academic Sumerologists.
-His readers — and there have been millions — generally hold that the academy reads the texts the way the academy was trained to, and that the literal reading is hiding in plain sight.
+His readers, and there have been millions, generally hold that the academy reads the texts as it was trained to, and that the literal reading is hiding in plain sight.

 The biblical-paleocontact reading

-A third reading takes Sitchin's framework as essentially right but cross-references it with the Hebrew Bible.
-The argument is that the Elohim of the early biblical text is plural — the same plural the grammar makes obvious — and that the figures it refers to are continuous with the Anunnaki of the Sumerian sources.
-The two canonical exponents are Mauro Biglino and Paul Wallis.
+A third reading takes Sitchin's framework as essentially correct but cross-references it with the Hebrew Bible.
+The argument is that the Elohim of the early biblical text is a plural noun, as the grammar makes obvious, and that the figures it names are continuous with the Anunnaki of the Sumerian sources.
+The two main exponents are Mauro Biglino and Paul Wallis§.

 The southern-African branch